sachitcode/fastpages-sachit-blog/_posts/2022-12-05-unit3sections8and10.md

 ![]({{site.baseurl}}/images/incorrectq9.png "Here is the question I answered incorrectly.")

+Reflecting on what I learned: While taking this multiple choice quiz, I used what I had learned from your presentation on sections 8 and 10 to get almost all the questions correct.
+The only question I got wrong was question 9 which asked "I want to iterate over a list until the user inputs 'quit'.
+What loop would I use?".
+I still don't understand why the answer to this question is "FOR loops" because since the loop will iterate over a list until the user inputs 'quit', this represents a while loop because the loop ends when a condition is met.
+A for loop would make sense for a situation where something is repeated a certain number of times.

 ## Submit your **Clean** and consolidated review tickets here in the format:
 - Name (First Last): [Link](https://www.youtube.com/watch?v=dQw4w9WgXcQ)